 - 2.1.
-Encumbrance See Fiscal Rule 3-1 (Commitment Vouchers) - 2.2.
+Encumbrance See Fiscal Rule 3-1 - 2.2.
 Interagency Agreement An agreement between two or more State Agencies, two or more Institutions of Higher Education, or any number of State Agencies and Institutions of Higher Education that involves a transfer of funds from one State Agency or Institution of Higher Education to another.
-The term Interagency Agreement does not include any agreement that has an entity that is not a State Agency or Institution of Higher Education as a party. - 2.3.
-Recurring Services Any services that are provided by the Governor's Office of Information Technology for more than two consecutive years.
+The term Interagency Agreement does not include any agreement that has an entity that is not a State Agency or Institution of Higher Education as a party.

+3. RULE

-Each State Agency or Institution of Higher Education shall use an Interagency Agreement as described in this Rule when Fiscal Rule 3-1 (Commitment Vouchers) requires the use of an Interagency Agreement to document the transfer of funds.
+Each State Agency or Institution of Higher Education shall use an Interagency Agreement as described in this Rule when Fiscal Rule 3-1 requires the use of an Interagency Agreement to document the transfer of funds.